RouEmpire/the-creative-media-note/pages/SEO.md

 			- Choose the one that makes sense to *your business*
 			- Put it down as many as you want!
 			- We can genenrates keywords using Google itself
-				- Read Google Suggestion When you typing in a
+				- Read *Google Suggestion* When you typing in a Search bar
+				- Search
 		-
 - # Content is King
   id:: 663ecda7-dffd-4a25-b67e-2578c6a788ad